CC-Robotics/FTC_CAMPION_2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 When naming our OpCodes, we try to follow a concept called **functionally explicit nomenclature**.
 What does this mean?
 This means that each OpCode's name should clearly convey its purpose and functionality without requiring additional context or explanation.
-The goal is to make the code more readable and maintainable by ensuring that the intent behind each operation is immediately apparent to developers, even those who may not be familiar with the specific implementation details.
-For example, OpModes should follow this format:
+The goal is to make the code more easily traversable by ensuring that the purpose of each OpMode is immediately apparent to developers, even those who may not be familiar with the specific implementation details.
+For example,
+OpModes should follow this format:

 ```